maxxiimo/the-front-end-manifesto/information-architecting.md

 - [Responsive Design Case Study][Case Study]

 As a front end developer with years of practice, a huge part of me just wants to bypass this exercise and start coding (and change things on the fly as I move along).
 So why don't I?
 Experience has shown me that the manual process of labeling index cards and laying them out forces me to reflect and think outside of my coding box.
 It helps me discover new ideas, visualize and refine the information architecture, and not work in isolation (i.e. include others in the process).
 I find that by doing the exercise there's just enough chance of a better outcome that it's worth trying.

+NOTE: You can also use a digital equivalent to index cards like PowerPoint, or even a single sheet of paper (as a list of items), but index cards are best.
+You can buy a pack of 200 index cards for under a dollar so don't be afraid to get nitty-gritty with what you define as an information component.

 ### Prototyping on Paper